alexandruboboc/droptabs/README.md

 	</div>
 </div>
 ```
-When the html document is like above, just use like this:
+For the HTML structure seen above, just call droptabs on the desired element, like this:
 ```javascript
 $(".droptabs").droptabs();
 ```